truongsonghiep/journey-to-the-west/chapter-066.md

 however, had already been stuffed into the wrap by the Buddhist patriarch and fastened to his waist.
 Picking up the sonorous stone mallet, the patriarch said, *"Cursed beast!
 Where are the stolen cymbals?"*
-871
-871

 Having only concern for his life, the fiend in the bag of fertility moaned, *"The gold cymbals were smashed by Sun Wukong."*

-“If they have been smashed,"* said the Buddhist patriarch, *"return my gold."*
+*"If they have been smashed,"* said the Buddhist patriarch, *"return my gold."*

 The fiend said, *"The gold fragments are piled on the lotus throne in the hall."*

-Holding the bag and the mallet, the Buddhist patriarch said, giggling, *"Wukong, I‟ll go look for my gold with you."* When Pilgrim saw this kind of dharma power, he did not dare tarry another moment.
+Holding the bag and the mallet, the Buddhist patriarch said, giggling, *"Wukong, I'll go look for my gold with you."* When Pilgrim saw this kind of dharma power, he did not dare tarry another moment.
 He had no other alternative, in fact, than to lead the Buddha up the mountain to return to the monastery, where they found the gates tightly shut.
 The Buddhist patriarch pointed his mallet at them and at once the gates flew open.

 When they went inside, all the little fiends were just in the process of packing and fleeing, having learned already that the old fiend had been captured.
 When Pilgrim ran into them, he struck them down one by one, until some seven hundred of them were slain.
 As they revealed their original forms, they were all spirits of mountains and trees, the monsters of beasts and fowl.

 After the Buddhist patriarch had gathered the gold fragments together, he blew at them a mouthful of divine breath and recited a spell.
 Immediately they changed back into their original form of a pair of gold cymbals.
 He then took leave of Pilgrim and mounted the auspicious clouds to return to the world of ultimate bliss.

 Thereafter our Great Sage untied the Tang Monk, Eight Rules, and Sha Monk from the rafters.
 Having been hung for several days, our Idiot was so hungry that he did not even bother to thank the Great Sage.
 His torso bent low, he dashed into the kitchen to try to find rice to eat.
 The fiend, you see, was just preparing lunch, but he was interrupted when Pilgrim came to provoke battle.
 When Idiot saw the rice, he ate half a pot first before taking two large bowls to his master and brother.
 Then they thanked Pilgrim and asked about the defeat of the fiend.
 Pilgrim gave a thorough account of how he went first to solicit the help of the Taoist patriarch and his two warriors, turtle and serpent, how he went next to see the Great Sage and the prince, and finally how Maitreya brought the fiend to submission.

 When Tripitaka heard this, he could not make an end of his thanksgiving for all the devas. *"Disciple,"* he said afterwards, *"where are these gods and sages imprisoned?"*

-“The Day Sentinel told me yesterday that they had all been sent to an underground cellar,"* replied Pilgrim. *"Eight Rules, you and I must go and free them."*
+*"the Day Sentinel told me yesterday that they had all been sent to an underground cellar,"* replied Pilgrim. *"Eight Rules, you and I must go and free them."*

 After he had had some food, our Idiot had grown strong once more.
 Picking up his muckrake, he went to the rear with the Great Sage and broke open the cellar door to untie all the prisoners.
 When they came back out to the jewelled tower, Tripitaka put on his cassock to bow to each one of the deities to thank them.
 Thereafter the Great Sage sent the five dragons and two warriors back to Wudang, Prince Little Zhang and the four warriors back to Bincheng, and finally the Twenty-Eight Constellations back to Heaven.
 The guardians and the protectors of monasteries, too, were released to return to their stations.

 Master and disciples then rested for half a day at the monastery, where they also fed the white horse and tidied up the luggage before starting out again in the morning.
 As they left, they lit a fire and had all those jeweled towers, treasure thrones, tall turrets, and lecture halls reduced to ashes.
 So it was that, Without care or hindrance, they escaped their ordeal;
-872
-872

 Their calamity dispelled, they were free to leave.
-We do not know how long it was before they reached the Great Thunderclap;
-let's listen to the explanation in the next chapter.
+We do not know how long it was before they reached the Great Thunderclap; let's listen to the explanation in the next chapter.